rvansant2/golang-projects/README.md

 # golang-projects
-A collection of project done in the Go language
+A collection of projects done with the Go language